Hats-Protocol/ClaimsHatter/README.md

 ### Step 2: Mint or transfer an admin hat of the claimable hat to the ClaimsHatter instance

-ClaimsHatter is a "hatter" contract, which is a type of contract desiged to wear an admin hat.
+ClaimsHatter is a "hatter" contract, which is a type of contract designed to wear an admin hat.
 When wearing an admin hat (such as the "Hatter Hat" in the second diagram above), it gains admin authorities over the child hat(s) below it (such as the "Role Hat").
 In ClaimsHatter's case, this includes the ability to mint those hat(s).

 To enable ClaimsHatter to mint hats, it must be wearing an admin hat of the hat to claim.
 This can be done by minting (or transferring, as relevant) the admin hat to the ClaimsHatter instance.